chrishinds/pseudonymiser-pipeline-demo/README.md

 ## Examine the Results

 The pipeline is best explored from the [nb/viewer.ipynb](nb/viewer.ipynb) notebook running on the `consumer` container.
+This shows the various inputs and outputs formatted as dataframes.

 ## Caveats